 - 1.5.
-A child going missing from education is a potential indicator of abuse or neglect. - 1.6.
+A child being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including abuse or neglect, or child sexual and criminal exploitation. - 1.6.
 We have an admission and attendance register and all pupils are placed on both registers. - 1.7.
 We will work collaboratively with the local authority (and other agencies where appropriate) to share information about attendance. - 1.8.
-If a registered pupil fails to attend regularly, or is continuously absent for two weeks without explanation, or fails to return from a holiday, the school will notify the Local Authority. - 1.9.
+If a registered pupil fails to attend regularly, or is continuously absent for two weeks without explanation, or fails to return from a holiday, the school will notify the Local Authority to try and prevent the risk of them becoming a child missing from education in the future. - 1.9.
 If a pupil suddenly ceases to attend without prior warning, and their whereabouts cannot be established, the school will immediately notify the Local Authority.
 If there are any reasons to be concerned for the child's safety, including any past history of concern, this will be raised immediately as a referral under Safeguarding Children Board procedures.
+An explanation around how being absent or missing from education can indicate various safeguarding concerns and forms of abuse.(KCSIE 2023)